alexa/alexa-auto-sdk/samples/cpp/assets/MENU.md

 ### AudioFile<a id="audiofile"></a>

 The **AudioFile** action sends the specified audio file to Alexa as if it were an utterance.
 The audio file path is relative to the menu file.
 To extend this menu, save your audio files under `assets/inputs/` and add menu items that point to those files.

+>**Note:** The AudioFile menu appears only on platforms such as QNX that do not already have an AudioInput registered.

 For example: